How to get your commerce strategy right

 Starting an ecommerce business is no easy task.
-From setting up your website to streamlining your supply chain, it seems there are hundreds of things to consider in the early days.
+From setting up your website to optimizing your supply chain, it seems there are hundreds of things to consider in the early days.
 And truthfully, there are.

 But that’s not to say this always-on pace should continue forever.
 With the right strategies in place during launch, it should be much simpler to navigate the changing world of ecommerce in the future.
 In fact, the more you build up your strategies today, the more efficiently your business will run tomorrow.